BlackDawg121/SDP-Project/README.md

 }
 ```

-If you haven't already guessed it, well..., I am just copying a string from one location to another.
+If you haven't already guessed it, well, I am just copying a string from one location to another.

 Now the valid Python 3 code for the above C code would be: